 Owners of passenger vehicles pay the toll for using motorways and expressways in the form of a paper vignette – the so-called motorway voucher.
-Vouchers are available for 10 days, one month, or one year.
-In 2012, the price of the motorway voucher for one year is CZK 1,500, CZK 440 for one month, and CZK 310 for ten days.
+Vouchers are available for 10 days, one month, or 14 months.
+In 2017, the price of the motorway voucher for 14 months is CZK 1,500, CZK 440 for one month, and CZK 310 for ten days.
 They can be bought at gas stations and post offices throughout the whole republic.
-The yearly motorway voucher for 2012 is valid from 1 December 2011 to 31 January 2013.
+The yearly motorway voucher for 2017 is valid from 1 December 2016 to 31 January 2018.

-The Prague Airport manages and operates Prague-Ruzyne International Airport owned by the state.
+The Prague Airport manages and operates Václav Havel International Airport owned by the state.